 There is so much confusion in the world right now.
 So many different opinions, so many “truths” – how can we know what or whom to believe?
 God’s Word is eternal (1 Peter 1:25).
 God’s Word is unshakeable (Matthew 7:24).
 It is never changing (Isaiah 40:8).
 God’s word is powerful to accomplish what it has been sent out to do (Isaiah 55:10-11).
 His Word is living and active and able to discern the thoughts and intentions of the heart (Hebrews 4:12).
 It is a light unto our path in this world of confusion (Psalm 119:105).
 God’s Word is our daily bread that sustains us in this wilderness season (Matthew 4:4).

 Instead of reading bad news and conflicting reports and opening us up to fear and confusion, let’s spend more time reading the Word!
-If there was ever a time to build a solid foundation – by digging deep into the word of God, it is now.
+If there was ever a time to build a solid foundation on God’s Word, it is now.
 My plan is to just read chapter by chapter, allow the word to speak to me, feed on it and meditate on it.

 Finally brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.
 (Philippians 4:8, NKJV)

 What healthier thing is there to mediate on than the Word of God?